MamunHoque/angular2-universal-material-firebase/README.md

 # Angular Universal with Material and Firebase Server Side Rendering

-### Current status: Server rendering is working locally with all material components.
-Need to create Firebase Cloud Function that serves the application.
+### Current status: application is working.
+See the server rendered Angular 2/4 with material [here](https://angular-universal-material.firebaseapp.com)

 To do:

 * ~~Create base application using Angular-Cli~~